alexcouper/abe-spec/README.md

 Specification
 -------------

-The main building block of ABE is a JSON file that illustrates one API call.
+The main building block of ABE is a JSON file that illustrates an API endpoint.
 One API call is an HTTP request that consists of a URL (pattern), sample request data and sample response data.
 Additional fields are included for documentation purposes.